-A lot of people are daunted and scared of knitting lace patterns, but although you can get some really complicated patterns, you can start off with an easy one.
+A lot of people are daunted and scared of knitting lace patterns, and although you can get some really complicated patterns lacey patterns, you can start off with an easy one.
 I have included two in this post.

 Knitting Lace Patterns

-Here is a great little knitted lace pattern if you want to test the waters first and practice knitting lace patterns.
+Here is a great little knitted lace pattern if you want to test the waters first and practice knitting lace patterns first.

 This is just the pattern for a small square with the lace pattern as seen on the picture above, but you can use it within any pattern of your choice.